rwellingtonr/monster_new/README.md

 ## Motivations

-This project was created in order to practice new tecniques as Hooks and Redux
+This project was created in order to practice new techniques as Hooks and Redux

 ## Features